ricardozanini/cicd-rest-app-ocp/README.md

 In a nutshell, there are two pipelines:

 - [`build-dev-promote-stg.groovy`](/pipelines/build-dev-promote-stg.groovy): deployed on the development project.
 It's responsible for generate a new application build and promote it to staging after approval
 - [`promote-prd.groovy`](/pipelines/promote-prd.groovy): deployed on the staging project.
-It reads the images tag from the repository and handle to the user to elect one release candidate to promote to production.
+It reads the images tags from the repository and handle to the user to elect one release candidate to promote to production.
 The promote process is a simple image tag on the target environment

 ## The Sample REST Application

 The sample application is implemented with Spring Boot framework that publishes the `/info` REST endpoint.
-By calling this endpoint someone could inspect some internals of the app like the published version and the pod where it's running:
+By calling this endpoint you can inspect some internals of the app like the published version and the pod where it's running:

 ```
 {